KNurmik/The-Game/README.md

 # The Game

 A three part Android game integrated with as many design patterns as we could ~~humanly~~ android-ly fit.
-The Game consists of a reaction game, a matching game, and a auto-generating maze game.
+The Game consists of a reaction game, a matching game, and an auto-generating maze game.

+## Project Location

+The app can be run by opening the 'phase 2' folder as a project in Android Studio.

+All of the interesting code can be found in https://github.com/KNurmik/The-Game/tree/final/phase2/app/src/main/java/com/example/phase1activity.

 ## Installing dependencies